codeddraig/ffau/README.md

 To successfully use Ffau, place all files on this repo on any web server and navigate to index.html Please note Ffau is constantly being improved - especially new blocks being added, but also changes to the UI.
 We recommend you regularly update Ffau to receive the best experience.

-Alternativley, you may visit https://codeddraig.github.io/ffau/ in any modern web browser to use a demo of the software.
+Alternatively, you may visit https://codeddraig.github.io/ffau/ in any modern web browser to use a demo of the software.

 ## Export
 Ffau can save your blocks to a text file in the browser (with the extension .crd for 'CodeDragon') and import them to re-assemble your blocks.